-- 1. Rearrange the words to form questions: · doctor/have/seen/you/the/recently/? have you seen the doctor recently? - · long/how/had/you/cough/have/this/? how long you had this cough? - times/how/to/many/been/have/hospital/you/the/? how many times have you local to the hospital? - 2.
-Complete the questions with appropriate question words: - when did you first notice the rash? - · where is your headache located? - .
-When did the symptoms begin? - how often do you experience these dizzy spells? - 3.
-Transform these statements into questions: - · She has a temperature of 102°F. what was here temperature ? - They've been waiting in the emergency room for three hours. how long did they wait in the emergency room? - The doctor prescribed antibiotics for his sore throat. what the doctor prescribed for his sore throat?
+- 1. Rearrange the words to form questions: - doctor / have / seen / you / the / recently /?
+Have you seen the doctor recently? - long / how / had / you / cough / have / this /?
+How long have you had this cough? - times / how / to / many / been / have / hospital / you / the /?
+How many times have you been to the hospital? - 2.
+Complete the questions with appropriate question words: - When did you first notice the rash? - Where is your headache located? - When did the symptoms begin? - How often do you experience these dizzy spells? - 3.
+Transform these statements into questions: - She has a temperature of 102°F. What's her temperature? - They've been waiting in the emergency room for three hours.
+How long have they been waiting in the E.R? - The doctor prescribed antibiotics for his sore throat.
+What did the doctor prescribe for his sore throat?